Maximum performance and fragmented architecture do not always go together.

 Keeping an entire technology stack under direct control is not an easy feat.
 It requires excellence at a wide range of software engineering domains and comes with heavy ramp-up work.
 Make-or-buy scenarios confront, then, the option of developing everything yourself versus opening up to (and coordinating with) external components developed by 3rd parties.

-In Niometrics, we have chosen the former: for our ambitions, and for our clients’ requirements, the advantages of keeping an end-to-end stack ownership have far outweighed some of the challenges that it imposes.
+In Niometrics, we have chosen the former: for our ambitions, and for our clients’ requirements, the advantages of keeping an end-to-end stack ownership of our network analytics technology have far outweighed some of the challenges that it imposes.

 Our end-to-end technology has helped us to avoid the integration pitfalls that Communications Service Providers (CSPs) often face with fragmented, multi-vendor, generic legacy tools.
 By developing a monolithic solution block, from NCORE (our DPI engine) all the way up to our visualisation workspaces, we have eliminated the need for clients to work on time-consuming integrations.
 With a full-stack ready to roll from day one, that typically means plug-n-play deployment agility.